acoustic-content-samples/sample-custom-element-ui/README.md

-# Sample custom element user interfaces
+# Sample custom elements

-A collection of Samples that extend the Authoring interface of Watson Content Hub.
-Each of the samples customises the user interface of an element.
+A collection of Samples that extend the Authoring interface of Watson Content Hub with custom elements that have custom user interfaces.

-These are the 'core' samples that are fully working and documented.
-Additionally, there are 'extra' samples that are more rough here - https://github.ibm.com/DX/sample-ui-extensions-ext.

-## The sample custom element UIs
+## The sample custom elements

 ### Dropdown with selections coming from a 3rd party API